 - Leverage social media and foster friendly competition.
 The NFPA has set up the #WildFirePrepDay hashtag you can use to share what you and your neighbors are working on with people throughout the country and foster citizen pride.

-Your home and the area around it play key roles in whether your home will withstand a wildfire.
+Your home and the area around it play key roles in whether your home will

 How to protect your home from wildfire damage